GAntoine/linkding-extension/README.md

 - Runs rollup to transpile and minify source files, with output written to `build`
 - Packages the extension for uploading to the Chrome webstore and Mozilla addon store

-The unpackaged and packaged builds can be found in the `artifacts` folder.
+Both the unpackaged and packaged builds can be found in the `artifacts` folder.